SZOBogu/WargamingAssistant/README.md

 # WargamingAssistant
 App contains 3 modules:
-  - ScenarioGenerator - randomly generates pair of Depolyment and Scenario pack.
+  - ScenarioGenerator - randomly generates pair of Depolyment and Mission pack.
   - DiceRollSimulator - simulates dice rolls according to data submitted in form.
-Dice rolls are organized in "streams".
+Dice rolls are organized in streams.
 Can generate random results or calculate most probable outcome.
   - RosterBuilder - allows to create rosters for wargames.

  Known issues: